nus-cs2103-AY2425S1/ip/README.md

 - [x] Managing Deadlines
 - [x] Managing Events

+## Additional Resources
+For more information, checkout the [Github Documentation](https://docs.github.com/en).
+> "Great things are not done by impulse, but by a series of small things brought together." — Vincent Van Gogh

+##
 If you are a Java Programmer you can use it to practice code too.
 Heres the 'main' method:
 ```bash
 public class Main {